Neosnooker/snoocord-ts/README.md

-### Note: This repository is archived in favor of Snoocord implementation in golang.
+### Note: This repository is archived in favor of a potential Snoocord implementation in Rust in the future.

 # snoocord